 Tent Waterproofing in wet weather – tropical rains and condensation

 Even if you’re camping in hot summer weather, you might still want a tent with good rain protection in case conditions change.
 You also want tents with a high levels of breathability to stop tents getting muggy and condensation forming.

 The Kodiak tent is also your best bet for keeping dry in hot and humid tropical climates and heavy rain.
 Its canvas body means it is a waterproof tent, and you won’t get condensation on the inside walls like with synthetic materials.

 Which Tent Will Last Longest in the Heat?

 The best tent for durability is the Kodiak Flex-Bow.
 The tent body is made of canvas, and the poles are steel, both amazingly tough and durable materials.

-The steel poles will also help the tent to stand tall in windy conditions.
+The steel poles will also help these tents stand tall in windy conditions.
 This is great because we were worried about the tall, vertical walls of the Flex-Bow.

 Canvas tents tend to last longer than those made of synthetic polyester and nylon, if you treat it right.
-The most important thing is never packing it when it’s damp to prevent mold from forming.
-And while you may be tempted to pick a camping spot that’s in the shade, make sure your tent has some direct sunshine every day.
+The most important thing is never packing the tent when it’s damp to prevent mold from forming.
+And while you may be tempted to pick a camping spot that’s in the shade, make sure your tents have some direct sunshine every day.

-Synthetic tent fabrics won’t last as long as canvas, and the heat and sunshine can damage the material further.
-If you pick a polyester tent, try to keep it in the shade if possible.
+Tents with synthetic fabrics won’t last as long as canvas tents, and the heat and sunshine can damage the material further.
+If you pick polyester tents, try to keep it in the shade if possible.

 |Kodiak Flex-Bow 4/6/8 Person Tent||Canvas||Steel|